abitofalchemy/graphly/README.md

-# Graphly
+# Xplograph

-A sandbox to experiement with machine learning and graph mining
+A sandbox for exploring graphs and machine learning.

+Graphs are also referred to as networks and formaly defined by:

+G = (V,E)

+##  Machine Learning

+Machine learning and optimization methos.

+  - Supervised Methods
+  - Unsupervised (or semi supervised) Methods
+  - Decision tree problems and methods
+  - Clustering
+  - Dimensionality reduction

-## igraph
+##  Graph Mining

+Data mining and graph mining analytic methods igraph

-## Modularity
+### Modularity

 Sites Used: